Mountain Reedbuck Hunting in South Africa

 Young male reedbuck with two females

-About Mountain Reedbuck
+About the Reedbuck for Hunting

 Mountain Reedbuck harvested in 2023.

 The mountain reedbuck averages 30 inches at the shoulder and weighs around 65 pounds.
-It has a gray coat, white underbelly, reddish-brown head, and shoulders.

 The male has ridged horns of about 6 inches, which curve forward.
 The male and the female have a dark scent patch beneath the ears.